javabird25/mega-tech/README.md

 # Megatech
-Industry addon for Garry's Mod
+Industry, tech and science addon for Garry's Mod.